aryamanpandya99/alphazero_nano/README.md

 ├── mcts.py               # Monte Carlo Tree Search and supporting functions ├── models.py             # Convolutional neural network for board state evaluation └── README.md             # Documentation of the project
 ```

+## Requirements

+To successfully run and develop the AlphaZeroNano project, you'll need the following libraries:

+- `torch`
+- `numpy`

 ## Acknowledgments

-Inspired by the groundbreaking work on AlphaZero by DeepMind, This project serves as an educational tool to understand the underlying principles and mechanisms in a simplified context
+Inspired by the groundbreaking work on AlphaZero by DeepMind, this project serves as an educational tool to understand the underlying principles and mechanisms in a simplified context.